MicrosoftLearning/AZ-700-Designing-and-Implementing-Microsoft-Azure-Networking-Solutions/Instructions/Exercises/M01-Unit 6 Configure DNS settings in Azure.md

 12. Connect to TestVM2 using the RDP file, and the username **TestUser** and the password **TestPa$w0rd!**.

-13. On both VMs, in **Choose privacy settings for your device**, select **Accept**.

-14. On both VMs, if prompted, in **Networks**, select **Yes**.
+13. On both VMs, if prompted, in **Networks**, select **Yes**.

-15. On TestVM1, open a command prompt and enter the command ipconfig /all.
+14. On TestVM1, open a command prompt and enter the command ipconfig /all.

-16. Verify that the IP address is the same as the one you noted in the DNS zone.
+15. Verify that the IP address is the same as the one you noted in the DNS zone.

-17. Enter the command ping TestVM2.contoso.com.
+16. Enter the command ping TestVM2.contoso.com.

-18. Verify that you receive four replies from TestVM2.
+17. Verify that you receive four replies from TestVM2.